Season 1, Episode 34

 It turned into something that I didn’t anticipate for it to turn into, for me.
 Because of other life factors, which I think a lot of women, especially women who are trying to get pregnant, but women in general, life can be stressful.
 If they already have little people that are relying on them, if they don’t have the amount of childcare that they really need, if they’re not able to get their own self-care in, so many different factors.

 I was in a bit of a stressful position.
-I also had some anxiety or decent amount of anxiety, around the actual trying to conceive, the idea of trying to make it happen.
+I also had some anxiety or a decent amount of anxiety, around the actual trying to conceive, the idea of trying to make it happen.
 Then, here is my lovely, incredible husband that doesn’t know any of this stuff.
 He’s like, what are you doing?
 I probably seemed kind of crazy where all of a sudden I would just burst into tears.
 We would get started in the window of trying to be four or five days and by day three in a row, which under normal circumstances it would be like, “Ooh, we’re on day three in a row.
 Look at us, really hot for each other.
 No big deal.”

-Day three in a row where I’m just like, “I’m tracking in what time of the day and your testosterone’s probably up high here and you probably have the best sperm count here.”
+Day three in a row where I’m just like, “I’m tracking what time of the day and your testosterone is probably up high here and you probably have the best sperm count here.”
 I’m looking at all this data.
 I’ll also mention to our listeners that I’m 34 and I’m in this window of, if I don’t get pregnant before 35, then people are going to call me geriatric.
 I have all this stuff that can cause stress, and this stress is probably not going to create the environment that a baby wants to thrive in and grow in.
 It’s also going to affect anxiety levels for sure, and libido and desire and all of that.

 Being with my husband, I also felt very foreign to him.
-I felt very other than him.
+I felt very different from him.
 Because he really couldn’t understand and because he wasn’t trying to understand me, which is a very feminine thing to do to try to understand someone else’s feelings much less your own, we were missing the mark where we had tension come up in our relationship where it did start to feel like work and I would kind of burst into tears if we weren’t actually in the mood for it.
 My energy was actually leading us to not be in the mood for it.

 Long story short there, that was a number of conversations that we had to have.
 To get really real with each other, I needed to let him in on my internal world.
-At one point, I had to redefine my relationship with a lot of this, and that included a lot of personal development type tools, self-regulation tools, various meditations.
+At one point, I had to redefine my relationship with a lot of this, and that included a lot of personal development type tools, self-regulation tools, and various meditations.
 I had to completely rework my self-care regimen.
 You contacted me with an incredible acupuncturist group here.
 I had to relax.
-I really had to focus on on relaxing.
+I really had to focus on relaxing.

 Through that, I started tending and caring for myself more.
 Then, Jordan and I were able, that’s my husband, Jordan and I were able to meet.
 Sex stopped feeling so performative and so forced.
 I know I definitely have resources and examples and advice for people who want to spice things up so that the sex is different each time.
-I can get to that if you want me to share on that.
+I can get to that if you want me to share it.
 That is one thing.

 Before that, you got to look at the precursor.
 How much anxiety are you bringing into the bedroom?
 How much stress are you bringing into the bedroom?
 How much of your life do you have wrapped around this thing, achieving this thing versus connecting with yourself, connecting with the spirit of your future baby, connecting with your partner, being in love.